minnehack/website/content/faq.md

 ### Your website says come with ideas.
 Is there a general topic or theme, or is it anything?

 There is a general topic, it will remain secret until it is announced during the keynote speech.
 However, it is generally helpful to come with ideas of what you might like to do.
 Note that only work done during the event is eligible to be judged and win prizes.

-### Is there a list of people who are looking for teammates, or any sort of built-in pairing mechanism?

-There is not a list of people who are looking for teammates or any built in pairing mechanism.
-However, we will have a Discord server set up for the event with a channel specifically for people looking for teams or teammates.

 # Have more questions?